Policy Center Staff

 Position: School Based Program Manager

-: Kimberly is the School-Based Program Manager in the innovative girl-centered intervention programs, Girl Matters: It’s Elementary & Girl Matters: In the Middle.
+: Kimberly is the School-Based Program Manager in the innovative girl-centered intervention programs, See the Girl: In Elementary and See the Girl: In the Middle.
 She supervises interns, provides training to school staff and employees, and manages the ongoing needs of elementary girls and their families.
 She brings to the Policy Center more than 13 years’ experience in social services, having earned her bachelor’s degree in Sociology from Georgetown University.

 Kimberly Gallon